Alabama (AL) lease form

 Revun generates a Alabama-ready lease with the required disclosures and clauses built in, then handles e-signature, rent, and renewals on the same platform.

 General information, not legal advice.
-Governing statute: Alabama Uniform Residential Landlord and Tenant Act, Ala.
-Code Title 35, Chapter 9A.
+Governing statute: Ala.
+Code §35-9A-101 et seq.
+(Uniform Residential Landlord and Tenant Act).
 Confirm current requirements or consult an attorney before finalizing a lease.

 Alabama lease FAQ